Position-Dependent Correlation Function of Weak Lensing Convergence: Conclusion

 In previous studies, using a different but related estimator, known also as the binned estimator, it was found \citep{Jungwl} that, for other shapes, \alan{including e.g. the equilateral shape}, the fitting function we have used, provides rather accurate description of the numerical estimates from simulations.
 However, for squeezed configurations this was not the case. \cL{We have presented the corresponding results of analysis in the configuration space in this paper.}

-\alan{For cosmological parameter inference using the position-dependent correlation function or IB, if we make the further assumption that the likelihood has gaussian form, we still require an accurate covariance matrix, and this is a far from trivial issue.} Most formalism borrowed from CMB studies apply a Gaussian approximation or its variants.
-This is not applicable in the case of weak lensing as there is a significant non-Gaussianity.
-For surveys which are noise-dominated this may be adequate, but for stage-IV surveys this is not the case.
+\alan{For cosmological parameter inference using the position-dependent correlation function or IB, if we make the further assumption that the likelihood has gaussian form, we still require an accurate covariance matrix, and this is a far from trivial issue.} Most formalism borrowed from CMB studies use a Gaussian Likelihood or its variants.
+We notice that recently it was shown that a Gaussian approximation is sufficient for the power spectrum \citep{Upham} and one-point third-order moment \citep{PSimon} for the aperture mass $\langle M^3_{ap}\rangle$.
+However, similar study for two-point third-order statistics, i.e., $\zeta(\theta_{12})$ or equivalently ${\cal B}_{\ell}$ in the harmonic domain, is currently lacking in the literature.

 While the diagonal entries in the covariance matrix can be modelled numerically using relatively few simulations, accurate numerical estimates for the off-diagonal elements require many more realisations than we have currently available.